First Look

 A first look or first touch can be such a special and intimate time between you both on the wedding day.
 It’s definitely not for everyone but it’s something to consider

-The Pros & Cons of portraits after a first look
+The Pros & Cons of doing photos after a first look

 Whether you decide to embrace a first look or not, your wedding day promises to overflow with emotion and happiness.
 The first look is just one of the many wonderful wedding traditions you might consider for your big day.